ANZSoilData/ANZSoilML/README.md

 various environmental Domain Working Groups within the [Open Geospatial Consortium](https://www.opengeospatial.org/) (OGC).

-The group would be delighted to welcome new members and/or to receive feedback - contributors do not need to have a research focus or be members of the OGC.
+The group would be delighted to welcome new members and/or to receive feedback.
+Contributors do not need to have a research focus or be members of the OGC, nor do they need to be 'locals'.

 | Agency | Country | Contact |
 | ------ | ------- | ------- |